 - Lean Beef

-- Pork and Veal (with the fat cut off)
+- Lean Pork and Veal (with the fat cut off)

 4) Here are some fatty fish that add healthy variety:

-6) You don’t avoid fats like the plague!
+6) Don’t avoid fats like the plague!
 Yes, contrary to popular beliefs, natural oils and fats are great for your body – this includes olive oil, fatty fish, avocado, olives, and more.
+These are fats, but they are healthy fats.

 7) Nuts are super healthy and a great part of your regular diet.
 Almonds and walnuts are the top two nuts.
 But both are high in calories, so you should keep them moderate.
 Chia and sunflower seeds are also fantastic for variety.